achingbrain/munitorum/README.md

 - Solar Auxilia Dauntless Light Cruiser does not have the Pin Point Attack special rule like the Imperial Militia version
 - Solar Auxilia Baneblade Demolisher Cannon has different profile to the Imperial Militia version
 - Solar Auxilia Super Heavy Tanks are 200 points, Imperial Militia versions are 300 points

-#### Daemons Of The Ruinstorm

-- Soul Grinder Harvester Claws have a small arms profile with a range of 15cm - should they just be Assault Weapons instead?

 ### Imperious Dominatus